bnb-chain/bnb-chain.github.io/docs/validator/guideline-mainnet.md

 ### 6. Setup a data backup (recommended for the mainnet)

 If you are connecting to an existing network for which you have a data backup (from a provider you trust), you can optionally load the backup into your node storage rather than syncing from scratch.
-Learn more [here](snapshot.md)

 ### 7. Declare Candidacy